AndyLinNZ/dsc-2048/Part1.md

 0 0 0 0
 ```
 Now consider the 2nd and 3rd columns.
-Merging b and c together, b should take the value of 4, because b was empty/0.
+Merging b and c together, b should take the value of 4, because b is empty/0.
 Since we shifted c to b
 , c should be 0 in this iteration. b will have isMerged = true
 ```
 a b c d